hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ### Fraction of reads in peaks (FRiP)

 This represents the fraction of mapped reads which are mapped to peaks (as opposed to elsewhere in the genome).
 This is only calculated for antibody samples in our data set.
 The expected fraction of reads in peaks will vary by protein.
 Histone marks, which usually have broader peaks, often have higher FRiPs than transcription factors, which usually have much narrower peaks.

+Thanks to our nf-core/bcbioR pipeline, our `metrics` object already has this data ready to go.
+However, if you are running a different pipeline, you may need to calculate this statistic yourself.
+You can find code for calculating FRiP [here] (####INSERT LINK OR DROPDOWN TO CODE SNIPPET)

 ```
 metrics %>% filter(!is.na(frip)) %>%